rooky1979/NetbeansProjects/README.md

 assignment 3 - main is in the ShapeSketcher.java file.
 Right click and run file

 virtualPet - go to services and start the Java DB before starting.
 Right click on the VirtualPet project and run.
 Requires Derby to run

+**NOTE THAT THESE PROJECTS WERE BUILT USING NETBEANS 8.2 AND JDK 8**